Michael O’Sullivan

 A senior adviser at WestExec and a trustee of the Jane Goodall Legacy Foundation, he brings extensive experience across global policy and governance.

-Author of The Levelling (PublicAffairs), which explores the future of politics, economics, finance, and geopolitics in the post-globalization era, his recent work includes co-authoring L’Accord du Peuple (Calmann-Levy) and producing the BBC Radio 4 documentary Waking up to World Debt, along with several podcasts on the subject.
+His recent work includes co-authoring L’Accord du Peuple (Calmann-Levy) and producing the BBC Radio 4 documentary Waking up to World Debt, along with several podcasts on the subject.

 Previously a member of the World Economic Forum’s Council on the New Economy and a Forbes contributor, he has spoken at the 2020 TED Talk conference and at TEDx Stormont on restoring democracy.